iterative/link-check/README.md

 If set to "only", applies dryRun and skips report logging after reporting unused patterns.
 If otherwise true, unused link exclusion patterns will be logged to output.

+### bottlenecks: Map<string, {minTime: number, maxConcurrent: number}

+This object determines overrides for the settings of the Bottleneck instances used for each hostname.
+The keys will be tried as a micromatch pattern against each link's hostname, and the object at the first match will have its keys override the defaults for that instance.

+By default, Bottleneck instances only allow one concurrent connection and at least 400ms minimum time between each call per hostname.
+Sites with more aggressive 429 responses may require a larger minTime, but the defaults handle the majority of sites well.

+This setting can only be defined in an options file.

 ## Runners

 ### CLI